 Co-op

 As Waterloo's main selling point, I had an interesting experinece with the co-op process.
-If you want to know the stats of my co-op application process:
+My stats for the co-op application process were:

 In any case, I only ended up doing one interview in which I got an offer and so I cancelled the two others.

-My official position is a Software Engineering Intern at a company based in San Francisco, California, called Fuego.io.
-I'm really excited to start working there and I think it'll be a great experience.
+My official position was a Software Engineering Intern at a startup based in San Francisco, California, called Fuego.io.

 General Advice

-1. Keep your resume short and sweet.
-A lot of students coming into their first year of University will often not have a lot of content or experience to put on their resume.
+- Keep your resume short and sweet.
+A lot of students coming into their first year of University will often have little content/experience to put on their resume.
 Though I did have a bit, I made it my mission in the first two cycles to put as much down as I possibly could, filling every inch of my resume with text.
 However, I think this backfired as I ended up not getting a single interview for those two cycles.
 After sitting down and talking with a few upper years, I decided to instead focus on a specific set of skills and projects that I had, and to just keep everything as short and as simple as possible.
-This seemed to work since on the next 80~ applications I sent out, I got 3 interviews, in which I got the offer for the position I have now.
+This seemed to work since on the next 80~ applications I sent out, I got 3 interviews, in which I got the offer for the position I had.